Free: Assessment Does your website build trust with buyers and bring in revenue?

 You’ll likely find that parts of the site that were copied need to be updated, changing the layout or copy.
 Doing this ensures you aren’t scrambling to revert pages to previous states.

-If not, then you’ll need to do a “WHOIS” lookup to see the site’s information contact info.
+If not, then you’ll need to do a “WHOIS” look up to see the site’s information contact info.

 Some WHOIS search sites are:

-In IMPACT’s case, we noticed the copycat site has a phony email address listed (something along the lines of janedoe@gmail.com) which malicious copycatters will do.
+In IMPACT’s case, we noticed the copycat site had a phony email address listed (something along the lines of janedoe@gmail.com) which malicious copycatters will do.
 This meant reaching out to anyone wasn't an option.
 Womp.

-If you find this to be the case for you, or the email recipient simply isn't responding, you’ll need to take it to plan b...
+If you find this to be the case for you, or the email recipient simply isn't responding, you’ll need to take it to Plan B.

-Plan B: Contact The Server Host
+Plan B: Contact the server host

-If you are able to provide sufficient evidence of the copied material, and are a representative or can act as one for your organization, you can contact the server host and request the page or site be taken down.
+If you are able to provide sufficient evidence of the copied material and are a representative or can act as one for your organization, you can contact the server host and request the page or site be taken down.

 To do so, you first need to identify the server host.